hogandenver05/hackathon/slides.md

 By using this simulator, users will learn:

 - Planning for long-term investments
+- Benefits of early investing habits
 - Evaluating market conditions
-- Risk management and position sizing
-- Benefits of early investing habits
+- Compound interest
+- Managing risk

 ---

 # 🚧 Post-Hackathon Plans

+- Integrating artificial intelligence creating dynamic story telling
 - Tools for classrooms and educators
-- Integrating artificial intelligence creating dynamic story telling
 - Hyperpersonalization

 ---